nathan-c-lee/horsegames/README.md

 # horsegames
-These are some games javascript games I made for your browser.
+These are some javascript games I made for your browser.

 horseman is a text based adventure game